Importance of Loop Effects in Probing Lepton Number Violation

 \prlsection{Discussion}{.} In this work, we have primarily focused on \0 to demonstrate the loop mixing effects for its prominent sensitivity to LNV new physics coupling to the first-generation leptons.
 However, similar effects are also expected for other observables like the LNV meson decays and collider searches.
 For the off-resonance collider searches of effective contact interactions, the current best limits are relatively poor~\cite{Fridell:2023rtr,Aoki:2020til,Fuks:2020zbm} for the mixing effects between heavy NP scale and collider energy scale (e.g.~ center-of-mass energy) to be of immediate importance.
 On the other hand, for probes like the $K\rightarrow \pi \nu\nu$ decays, these effects can be relevant and lead to new nontrivial interplay between the dimension-5 and dimension-7 LNV operators induced by the mixing.
-In the presence of NP couplings to SM fields of other than the first generation, sizable contributions to \0 can be potentially induced at the one-loop level.
-This is evident from our results showing loop-level constraints reaching NP scales between TeV and tens of TeV for seven dimension-7 operators with third-generation SM leptons, which can have interesting implications~\footnote{In particular, it correlates the observed \0 rate and washout of baryon asymmetry via LNV interaction involving third-generation charged leptons in the early Universe.} for baryogenesis~\cite{Deppisch:2015yqa,Deppisch:2017ecm}.

-The effects discussed in this work, implying that a careful implementation of the operator mixing triggers important contributions to the standard light-neutrino-exchange mechanism hints at the challenging nature of the potential efforts to distinguish exotic high-energy \0 mechanism from observations of this rare decay itself~\cite{Deppisch:2006hb,Graf:2022lhj}.
+The effects discussed in this work imply that a careful implementation of the operator mixing triggers important contributions to the standard light-neutrino-exchange mechanism, hinting at the challenging nature of the potential efforts to distinguish exotic high-energy \0 mechanism from observations of this rare decay itself~\cite{Deppisch:2006hb,Graf:2022lhj}.
 Also, assuming a suppressed Weinberg-operator tree-level contribution to \0, the herein-discussed loop-induced contributions induced by the higher-dimensional LNV operators may often be of greater importance than the ambiguities stemming from the nuclear structure computations.

 In conclusion, we have demonstrated how the loop-induced contributions to \0 rate can often entirely dominate over higher-dimensional tree-level rates and, hence, improve the constraints on the NP scale by several orders of magnitude.
 For realistic UV complete model examples, these effects can enhance the experimental predictions for \0 rates by several orders of magnitude compared to purely tree-level calculations.
 As such, these corrections are of significant relevance for phenomenology, and they nicely complement the mosaic of recent improvements in the field of \0.